 - Standing there, picking their nose because they have no idea what to do next

-Obviously, some actions will be much more effective than others – but there is one particular action I’ve learned to take every time I'm trying to sell a property.
+Some actions will be much more effective than others, but there is one particular action I’ve learned to take every time I'm trying to sell a property.
 This action wasn’t obvious to me at first (and I suspect it probably isn’t obvious to many people), and I want to make sure YOU know about it.

-When my intent is to sell a property ASAP, there is one thing that I NEED to do immediately after I take possession of a property.
-Priority #1 is to send out letters to all the neighboring property owners.
+When I intend to sell a property ASAP, my first priority after taking possession of the property is to send out letters to all the neighboring property owners.

 What is a “Neighbor Letter”?

 A Neighbor Letter is a very simple, 1 – 2 page message that I compose with the intent of informing all of the surrounding property owners about a few things:

-- I am the new owner of this property – which (in most cases) adjoins to theirs.
+- I am the new owner of this property – which (in most cases) adjoins theirs.

-- I intend to sell this property to someone in the very near future.
+- I intend to sell this property to someone very soon.

 - If they want to buy this property, I am willing to give them that opportunity, and I will make the decision very easy for them (offering them cash and/or terms)

-This has been a stunningly successful technique for me because in a lot of cases, I’ve found that there are a number of neighboring property owners who would absolutely LOVE to buy the land or house next-door to them if they were only given the chance.
+This has been a stunningly successful technique for me because, in many cases, I've found that several neighboring property owners would LOVE to buy the land or house next-door to them if they were only given a chance.